vanHeemstraSystems/learning-test-driven-development-gilded-rose-kata/300/100/500/README.md

 # 500 - Run the ApprovalTests.Python test

+Your command line should start with ```(venv)```, indicating that you are working inside your virtual environment.

 This test uses the framework [ApprovalTests.Python](https://github.com/approvals/ApprovalTests.Python).
-You will need to install Run it like this:
+You will need to install it.

+Run it like this:

 ```python
 python tests/test_gilded_rose_approvals.py